kdelemme/blogjs/README.md

 ## Run

+### Build

+The build result is already available, but if you want to build it yourself, install bulp:

+Under blogjs/ directory:

+Install gulp globally: `npm install gulp gulp-concat`

+Make sure you have a package.json and install gulp in your project dependencies: `npm install --save-dev gulp`

+Run gulp: `gulp`

+### Back-end

 Go to the api folder and install the dependencies: `npm install bcrypt express mongoose express-jwt jsonwebtoken`

-Edit api/blog.js and replace the value of Access-Control-Allow-Origin to match your server
+Edit api/blog.js and replace the value of Access-Control-Allow-Origin to match your server configuration.

 Edit api/route/users.js and replace `user.username = "YOUR_USERNAME";` and `user.password = "YOUR_PASSWORD";` with your username and password.
 After the first launch, delete those lines and restart the nodejs application.

+Run the application: `node blog.js`

+### Front-end

-Edit app/js/app.js and replace the value of options.api.base_url to match your server.
+Edit app/js/app.js and replace the value of `options.api.base_url` to match your server configuration.

-Then, run the Node.js application: `node blog.js`

 You can now open your browser: `http://localhost/blogjs/app`